Kingston Fossil Plant coal fly ash slurry spill: Background

 The Kingston Fossil Plant is located on a peninsula at the junction of the Emory River (to the north) and Clinch River (to the south and east), just over 4 mi upstream from the latter's mouth along the Tennessee River.
 Watts Bar Dam, located along the Tennessee 38 mi downstream from the mouth of the Clinch, impounds a reservoir (Watts Bar Lake) that spans a 72 mi stretch of the Tennessee (to Fort Loudoun Dam), the lower 23 mi of the Clinch (to Melton Hill Dam), and the lower 12 mi of the Emory.
 The plant, originally known as the Kingston Steam Plant, began operations in 1954, primarily to provide electricity to atomic energy installations at nearby Oak Ridge.
-The plant contains nine units with a combined generating capacity of 1,398 megawatts and burns about 14,000 tonnes of coal every day.
+The plant contains nine units with a combined generating capacity of 1,398 megawatts and burns about 14,000 ST of coal every day.
 It was the largest coal-fired power plant in the world when it was completed.

 The plant's ash pond disposal area is located immediately north of the plant along the Emory River shore and was subdivided into three separate sections—the main ash pond, stilling pond, and dewatering pond—for the different steps of the disposal process.
 The entire ash pond was impounded by a dike that rose 60 ft above the winter level and 741 ft above sea level.
 Fly ash is the fine particulate matter produced by the combustion of coal, which is collected rather than allowing it to escape into the atmosphere.
 Once ash collection is complete in the wet disposal method, it is mixed with water and pumped into a retaining pond, known as the main ash pond at the Kingston Plant, where the ash gradually settled to the bottom.
 Once the particulate matter settled out, the water was pumped to the stilling pond, where the remaining solids settled, and the ash was dredged and moved to drying cells in the 84 acre unlined above-ground dewatering pond, also known as the solid waste containment pond, where the spill took place.
 At the time of the spill, the dredge cells contained a watery slurry of fly ash generated by the burning of finely ground coal at the power plant.